kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 tenant Namespaces.
 When there's a ClusterNetworkPolicy like `ingress-egress-gateway` present in the cluster, the above policy will be overridden as `Deny` rules have higher precedence than `Allow` rules.
-In that case, the `app=system` Namespaces needs to be allowed using an `Authorize` action.
+In that case, the `app=system` Namespaces needs to be allowed using an `Empower` action.

 A strict tenant isolation policy can also be written if that's required (for compliance purposes etc):